ananthachetan/my-web-starter-app/README.md

-# my-vuetify-starter-app
+# my-web-starter-app

 A starter app for VueJS projects which uses Vuetify framework for UI, Axios for APIs, Lodash for common utilities and Vue-Route with Eslint, Babel and Prettier configured with Vue-CLI.
 Some of the custom components created by me on top of existing Vuetify components are also added.

 ### Project Setup

 ```
 yarn
 ```

 If you have problem with husky try installing using npm

 ```
 npm install
 ```